gosling-lang/gosling-docs/docs/composition.md

 ## Inherit Property in Nested Structure

-Both `view` and `track` supports nested structures: one `view` can have several children `views` and one `track` can have several children `tracks`.
+Both `view` and `track` supports nested structures: One `view` can have several children `views`, and one `track` can have several children `tracks`.
 Properties can be inherited from upper-level specifications or overwritten locally.

 ```javascript
 // nested structures in views